trbflxr/ksl/doc/guide/dev/control_panel.md

 ### Updater type

+> [!NOTE]
-> **Note:** You can enable mod / extension updates only if you have repository linked to it.
+> You can enable mod / extension updates only if you have repository linked to it.

 ![devtools_mod_update](../../images/devtools_mod_update.png)